-This document covers versioning issues in the following areas.
+This protocol includes versioning issues in the following areas.

-- Supported Transports: This protocol can be implemented on top of any network transport protocol as discussed in section 2.1. - Protocol Versions: The TDS protocol supports the TDS 7.0, TDS 7.1, TDS 7.2, TDS 7.3, and TDS 7.4 explicit dialects.
-The dialect version is negotiated as part of the LOGIN7 message data stream, which is defined in section 2.2.6.4.
+- Supported Transports: This protocol can be implemented on top of any network transport protocol as discussed in section 2.1. - Protocol Versions: The TDS protocol supports the TDS 7.x version family (which is composed of explicit versions TDS 7.0, TDS 7.1, TDS 7.2, TDS 7.3, and TDS 7.4) and the TDS 8.0 explicit version.

+In TDS 7.x, the explicit version is negotiated as part of the LOGIN7 message data stream, as described in section 2.2.6.4.